Goobley/DexRT/status.md

 =====

 - [ ] Move LTE populations to be partition function based (allows for calculation of only the levels of interest)
+- [ ] Use magma to abstract batched LU solved for populations